-There are many different pieces to a home theater system and it can be a little overwhelming at first glance, but that's why we're here!
+There are many different pieces to a home theater system and it can be a little overwhelming at first glance, especially when considering the subtle nuances of every last detail, including things like the proper paint for a room - our guide - and more.
+However, that's why we're here!
 There's the display, receiver, speakers, media devices, lighting, and many more things to take into consideration.
 This article will explain, in general, about each component of a Home Theater system.

 Choosing a means of displaying a great viewing experience can be very difficult.
 Televisions are great!
 They are convenient, easy to install, somewhat inexpensive (depending on the size and brand you choose), and all around easy.